-When the employment of an employee is terminated by their employer for a cause other than misconduct, and at the time of the termination the employee has not taken the whole of the annual leave to which they became entitled, they must be paid the loading for the period of leave not taken.
+16.3 When the employment of an employee is terminated by their employer for a cause other than misconduct, and at the time of the termination the employee has not taken the whole of the annual leave to which they became entitled, they must be paid the loading for the period of leave not taken.

-16.3 Electronic funds transfer (EFT) payment of annual leave
+16.4 Electronic funds transfer (EFT) payment of annual leave

-Despite anything else in clause 0, an employee paid by electronic funds transfer (EFT) may be paid in accordance with their usual pay cycle while on paid annual leave.
+Despite anything else in clause Error!
+Reference source not found., an employee p aid by electronic funds transfer (EFT) may be paid in accordance with their usual pay cycle while on paid annual leave.

-16.4 Annual leave in advance
+16.5 Annual leave in advance